 Since you have new soil in the pot, your first inclination may be to soak the soil with water.
 Instead, what you should do is sprinkle a bit of water on the houseplant, just until the soil moistens.
 Overwatering now could cause root rot and other damage, so err on the side of caution.

-- 10 Houseplants You Can Grow Without Soil
+- 10 Indoor Plants That Can Grow Without Soil

 - 11 Easy Hacks to Enrich Houseplant Soil